Rollins Pass Rewind

 Our “Rollins Pass Rewind” presentation takes the audience on a journey through millennia—from present day to 10,000 BC.
 As we travel through time, we highlight important milestones of Rollins Pass in an immersive presentation filled with both black-and-white and color imagery.

 Each live event is 90 minutes in duration, with 70 minutes for the presentation and allowing 20 minutes for Q&A. The documentary film, Stone & Steel at the Top of the World, by Colorado State University professor and professional archaeologist Jason M. LaBelle, PhD, is occasionally is shown with written permission; the film adds another 20 minutes of time to the event.
 The documentary describes the ancient hunters of the Colorado high country as well as more contemporary happenings.
 The authors tour across Colorado—from Steamboat Springs to Longmont—and travel with two 1,300 watt loudspeakers with stands, wired and wireless Sennheiser microphones, a 100-inch projection screen, and a 4K ultra-bright projector.
 We also have a 65-inch 4K HDR flat panel Samsung television for outdoor, tented events and can power our entire set up completely off the grid.
+We also offer hybrid event hosting with our Starlink setup, providing high-speed, low-latency internet streaming of our events anywhere with an unobstructed view of the sky.
+To ensure optimal performance, we need a 110-degree field of view facing north, free from obstacles such as power lines, tree branches, or other obstructions.
+Our Starlink setup can also run without domestic power.
 Schedule a Rollins Pass Rewind event by contacting us.

 The primary purpose of our work is to inform the public.